Serbian mafia: 1970s and 1980s

 The 1960s saw the emergence of the "Balkan Express" heroin smuggling network that transported heroin from the "Golden Crescent" nations of Afghanistan, Iran and Pakistan to Western Europe via Turkey and the Balkans.
 The "Balkan Express" cut across all of the lines imposed by the Cold War as the network crossed from Turkey (a NATO member) into either Bulgaria (a member of the Warsaw Pact) or Greece (also a NATO member) into Yugoslavia (neutral in the Cold War) and ended either in Italy (a NATO member) or Austria (also neutral in the Cold War).
 Yugoslavia was a key point in the "Balkan Express" and several Serbian criminal clans played an important role in the "Balkan Express".
 By the 1970s-1980s, the Serbian mafia was making about $7 billion US per annum from smuggling heroin into Western Europe, which made the Serbian mafia into one of the most powerful organised crime groups in Europe, whose activities were tolerated by the Yugoslav authorities in exchange for a cut of the profits.
 For all these reasons, organised crime came to play an institutionalised role in Communist Yugoslavia analogous to the role played by the Mafia in Sicily, and it was quite common for state officials to have close ties with gangsters.
 During this period, the Serbian Mafia as the various clans took to referring to themselves forged an alliance with the Sicilian Mafia who purchased the heroin from the Serb clans and smuggled the heroin onward to the United States and other nations in the New World.
 Yugoslavia was especially attractive for drug smuggling for a number of reasons.
 Yugoslavia was neutral in the Cold War and was courted by both the Eastern and Western blocs of states, which allowed Yugoslavia to strike favorable deals with both sides.
 Marshal Josip Broz Tito was one of the leaders of the Non-Aligned bloc of nations, and it was very common for university students from non-aligned Third World nations to study for their degrees in Yugoslavia, which ensured that many Yugoslavs knew people from the Third World first-hand.
 Furthermore, Yugoslavia was not a closed country, and millions of tourists came from aboard every year to enjoy the sunny Adriatic coast while Yugoslavs were allowed visa-free travel to the West.
 Starting in the 1960s, Yugoslavs were permitted to go to Western Europe, mostly West Germany, the Netherlands and Sweden, to work as "guest workers".
-By 1971, about 4% of the Yugoslav population had left to work in Western Europe as "guest workers" whose remittendnces to their families back in Yugoslavia became an important source of income.
+By 1971, about 4% of the Yugoslav population had left to work in Western Europe as "guest workers" whose remittances to their families back in Yugoslavia became an important source of income.